RomanHodulak/threshold-decryption-service-rs/Report.md

 the `NamedFile` interface from the `actix-files` crate.
 The reason is that the `actix-files` crate specializes in hosting static files on the `actix-web` server, so it is safe to assume that it will be the most optimal implementation for our purposes.

+Lastly I was tasked with implementing the decryption scheme.
+I came up with a simple and performant design where server receives and combines the key shares from all the participants, decrypts the encrypted message and returns it as plaintext after the threshold of shares is received for the message.

+This concludes the implementation report.
+I'm happy with the outcome as it is simple, functional and efficient while being certificate-less.
+Furthermore, I would like to add an abstraction for the encryption and decryption logic and the secret sharing algorithm to allow for swapping those.